 The Atari 1200XL originally would have a

-simple 50 pin Buss Expander and 2 new 15 pin SIO connectors.
+simple Buss expander and 2 new 15 pin SIO connectors.

-expansion design.
-Marketing was not firm on how to move
+expansion design and marketing not firm on how to move

-forward with the system having different sized and designed SIO
+forward with the series having different designed SIO

-design so it could be released.
-Meanwhile Atari's engineering group would
+design while Atari's engineering group would formalize its

 new "PBI" Parallel Bus Interface design and create a new OS